pohagan72/face_blur_images/README.md

-# Face Blur AI Agent
+# AI Agent for Blurring Faces in Images

-This AI Agent is uses an advanced neural network to detect and blur faces in uploaded images.
-Users can adjust the level of blurring.
+This AI Agent is uses a convolutional d neural network to detect and blur faces in uploaded images.
+Users can adjust the level of blurring to showcase how adjustable the feature is.

-## Features

-*   **Facial Detection:** Leverages the MTCNN (Multi-task Cascaded Convolutional Networks) model for accurate face detection.
-*   **Adjustable Blur Strength:** Users can choose between Light, Medium, and Heavy blur settings via a slider.
-*   **Intuitive Upload:** Supports drag-and-drop and click-to-upload for image files (`.jpg`, `.jpeg`, `.png`, `.webp`).
-*   **Side-by-Side Comparison:** Displays the original and blurred images after processing.
-*   **Processing Time Display:** Shows the time taken for the face blurring operation.
-*   **Dark Mode Support:** Adapts to the user's system preference for light or dark mode.

 ## User Experience